 Stimulate your Sunday brain by coming down to Sharp Teeth's monthly night of many genres

 View all Show dates:

-- Sunday, 26th February 2017
+- Sunday, 26th May 2019

-- Sunday, 9th July 2017
+- Sunday, 28th July 2019

 Over the years they’ve had raps about stolen bikes, poems about cottaging, performances from drag kings, new writing about women who climb the shard, and improvised storytelling about Lance Armstrong getting lost in a bathtub of meat, amongst many other things.